Best Of15 min read

 Cons:

-• Debt payoff tools aren't as granular as YNAB
+• Debt payoff tools aren't as detailed as YNAB

 • Budgeting features feel secondary to investment tools